SELECT clause (JPQL / Criteria API)

 The result class must have a compatible constructor that matches the SELECT result expressions, as follows:

-The following code demonstrates running this query:
+The following code demonstrates how to run this query:

 SELECT DISTINCT